Generating Novel Scene Compositions from Single Images and Videos: SIV-GAN

-\subsection{Implementation and Training}
+\subsection{Implementation and training}

-The SIV-GAN generator employs ResNet blocks, similar to BigGAN \citep{Brock2019}.
+The overall architecture of SIV-GAN is shown in Fig. \ref{fig:model_over}.
+In our implementation, the SIV-GAN generator employs ResNet blocks which are similar to BigGAN \citep{Brock2019}.
 However, we do not use BatchNorm or self-attention.
-As in MSG-GAN \citep{karnewar2019msg}, we generate images at intermediate ResNet blocks of $G$, passing them to $D_{low\text{-}level}$ to facilitate the gradient flow from the discriminator.
-The latent vector $z$, of length $64$, is sampled from $N(0,1)$.
-For diversity regularization we use the $\mathrm{tanh}$ activation on the features from the final convolutions of the $G$ blocks.
+As in MSG-GAN \citep{karnewar2019msg}, we generate images at intermediate ResNet blocks of $G$, passing them to $D_{low-level}$ to facilitate the gradient flow from the discriminator.
+The latent vector $z$ of length $64$ is sampled from $N(0,1)$.
+It is by default broadcasted to the spatial dimensions of 3x5, which can be adjusted to closer fit the shape of a training sample.
+For diversity regularization, we use the $\mathrm{tanh}$ activation on the features from the final convolutions of the $G$ blocks.

 The SIV-GAN discriminator also uses ResNet blocks.
 We set $N_{low-level} = 3$, $N_{layout} = N_{content} = 4$, thus using $3$ ResNet blocks before branching and $4$ ResNet blocks for the content and layout branches.
+The impact of the number of blocks will be evaluated in Sec.~\ref{sec:exp_ablations}.
 To enable multi-scale gradients, we incorporate images at different scales using the $\phi_{lin\_cat}$ strategy from \cite{karnewar2019msg}.
 The proposed feature augmentation (FA) is applied with probability $0.4$ at every discriminator forward pass.
 We also use differentiable image augmentation (DA) \citep{Karras2020TrainingGA,Zhao2020ImageAF,Zhao2020DifferentiableAF}, applying translation, cropping, rotation, and horizontal flipping for real and fake images with a probability of $0.7$ at each forward pass.
 As in \citep{Karras2020TrainingGA}, we observe no signs of leaking augmentations in the generated samples.